 - Use a browser that doesn’t track you and blocks most ads (almost LIFESAVING when browsing the internet)

 If you need to go back in time, if you’ve noticed a lot more ads are coming for you, you can cancel permissions you’ve given to advertisers, probably without knowing it.

 I regularly do that and it helps with the ads I get on Youtube Music.
 So maybe it’s worth trying.

 For a bit of Google privacy, this is all the information that Facebook and Google have about you.
-And here quick steps to get in charge of your information.
+And here follows quick steps to get in charge of your information.

 - Go to https://myaccount.google.com and review every section.

 - Go to https://myaccount.google.com/data-and-personalization and pause all the services you don’t really need.
 I only keep the Youtube history to keep a record of which videos I saw, in case I want to rewatch any of them.
 Turn off ad personalisation (anyway, it is more fun to see new unrelated ads, and you won’t be seeing many either).
 And anyway, on other platforms you’ll still get ads targeted following your earlier conversations, so sure you can say no to some personalitsation by Google.

 Online courses and learning